codinggujarat/Create-A-Responsive-Smart-Service-Token-User-Management-System-backend/DEPLOYMENT-STEPS.md

    }
    ```
 2. Redeploy your frontend on Vercel

+### Bad Gateway Errors (502)
+If you encounter "Bad Gateway" errors:
+1. Verify that your Render backend is running correctly
+2. Ensure the backend URL in your Vercel configuration is correct
+3. Check that CORS is properly configured in your Flask app
+4. Make sure API endpoints in [frontend/src/services/api.js](file:///c%3A/Users/91704/Downloads/SmartServiceToken-2/frontend/src/services/api.js) include the `/api` prefix

 ### ModuleNotFoundError when deploying to Render
 If you encounter a `ModuleNotFoundError: No module named 'app'` error when deploying to Render: